Get Matched With Accounting Programs

 The outlook is sunny for those going into the job force with a concentration in accounting information systems.

-People using their AIS skills as an analyst or consultant can expect to enjoy steady job growth over the next several years, with a projected 14 percent jump by 2026.
+People using their AIS skills or working as an accountant or auditor can expect to enjoy steady job growth over the next decade, with a projected 6% increase between 2023 and 2033.
 This is expected to rise as companies continue to prioritize efficiency and risk management in their business strategies.
 This is especially true in the healthcare industry, which is finding itself dealing with the high costs of an aging population.

-As of 2020, analysts and consultants earned a median salary of $87,660 per year.
+As of 2023, accountants and auditors earned a median salary of $79,880 per year.
 Despite the abundance of jobs, the high pay of this career makes it a particularly competitive one.
 Serious candidates may choose to pursue a professional certification or learn a niche skill to set themselves apart.